-- Routine women's health care, which includes breast exams, screening mammograms (xrays of the breast), Pap tests and pelvic exams. - Flu shots, Covid-19 vaccinations, Hepatitis B vaccinations and pneumonia vaccinations. - Emergency services from network providers or from out-of-network providers. - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when you are out of the service area.
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations - Emergency services from network providers or from out-of-network providers. - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
 For example, you need immediate care during the weekend.
-Services must be immedidately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-(If possible, please call the Customer Care Center before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
-Phone numbers for the Customer Care Center are printed on the back cover of this document.) - All covered preventive services.
-These services are indicated in the Chapter 4 benefits chart with an .
+Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+If possible, please call the Customer Care Center before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - All covered preventive services.
+These services are indicated in the Chapter 4 benefits chart with an apple.